 The date of 1696 which can be seen on the rainwater head is therefore probably correct for the completion of the house.
 This rainwater head was subject to comment by Pevsner (1966), who described High Street from the direction of Castle Street.
 He states “(from Back Lane) there is then a sequence of nice brick facades” and adds a footnote “No 23, rainwater head 1696”.

-The Boteller family hailed from Wem in Shropshire but had links to Warwick, John le Boteller’s grandfather, also called John, having married Eleanor de Beauchamp of Alcester, Warwickshire.
-(Anne de Beauchamp the daughter of Richard, 13th Earl of Warwick married Richard Neville, 16th Earl of Warwick, known as the King Maker) At that time the house was described as having a lane to ‘le Breteyne’ (later Black lane and now known as Back Lane) on one side.
+The Boteller family hailed from Wem in Shropshire but had links to Warwick.
+John le Boteller’s grandfather, also called John, having married Eleanor de Beauchamp of Alcester, Warwickshire.
+(Anne de Beauchamp, the daughter of Richard, 13th Earl of Warwick, married Richard Neville, 16th Earl of Warwick, known as the King Maker).
+At that time the house was described as having a lane to ‘le Breteyne’ on one side (later called Black Lane and now known as Back Lane).

 In 1352 the Earl let the property to a William Thorp for 10s (50p) p.a.

-By 1694 the ownership had passed to a Mr Isaac Tomkys and at the time of the fire is described as having been ‘late built’ although we have no idea what it looked like.
-It was clearly not entirely of brick and was probably a large Tudor half-timber style building having a thatched roof but with a brick or stone base.
+By 1694 the ownership had passed to a Mr Isaac Tomkys, and at the time of the fire is described as having been ‘late built’ although we have no idea what it looked like.
+It was clearly not entirely of brick and was probably a large Tudor half-timber style building, having a thatched roof but with a brick or stone base.
 Evidence of this stone base can be seen in the Tudor bricks forming part of the current cellar vaulting.
-The house was completely destroyed, along with many other houses in High Street and the surrounding area.
+The house was completely destroyed, along with many other houses in High Street and the surrounding area in the fire.

 Contemporary account of the Great Fire of Warwick, June 1695: